How to cite this paper

 Speaking of information snippets, their characteristic recursive structure of stretches

-of text interspersed with lower-level information snippets are aptly described by the data
+of text interspersed with lower-level information snippets are aptly described by

 modeling pattern [GHJV95] called